Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 However, YouTube's rate limiting has one interesting aspect — it only affects streams whose content length exceeds a certain threshold.
 This means that if the stream is small enough, the data will be served at maximum speed, regardless of whether the `ratebypass` parameter is set or not.
 In my tests, I found that the exact cut-off point seems to be around 10 megabytes, with anything larger than that causing the throttling to kick in.

-What makes this behavior more useful is that the threshold doesn't actually apply to the overall size of the stream, but rather to the size of the requested content.
+What makes this behavior more useful is that the threshold doesn't actually apply to the overall size of the stream, but rather to the size of the requested part.
 In other words, if you try fetching only a portion of the data — using the [`Range` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range) — **YouTube will serve the corresponding content at full speed, as long as the specified byte range is smaller than 10 megabytes**.

 As a result, you can use this approach to bypass the rate limiting mechanism by dividing the stream into multiple chunks, downloading them separately, and then combining them together into a single file.
 To do that, you will need to know the total size of the stream, which can be extracted either from the `contentLength` property in the metadata (if available), or from the `Content-Length` header in the initial response.